jonathanzbraga/BunnyTest/README.md

    - Create HTML to present results

 I was able to configure the back-end and fron-end environment.
-The bakc-end API worked and made the proper communication with TORRE API receiving the content from the json file.
+The back-end API worked and made the proper communication with TORRE API receiving the content from the json file.
 The front-end I had issues and did not succeed.